jhuckaby/pixl-server-storage/README.md

 pixl-unit test/test.js --verbose
 ```

 This also allows you to specify an alternate test configuration file via the `--configFile` option.
-Using this you can load your own test config, which may use a different engine (e.g. S3, Couchbase, etc.):
+Using this you can load your own test config, which may use a different engine (e.g. S3, etc.):

 ```sh
 pixl-unit test/test.js --configFile /path/to/my/config.json